Daylight saving time starts at 2 a.m. on Sunday, Mar. 13 meaning our clocks will roll forward, and we’ll lose an hour of time (sigh).

 Even if it’s only an hour, it can be hard to adjust to the abrupt time change.
 The good news is that spring is almost here, which means warmer, longer days are headed our way!

 Here are some tips and reminders to help you make the most of daylight saving time this year.

 The morning after the time change can be rough.
 Set yourself up for success by changing the time on all of your manual clocks the night before (think about your stove, microwave, alarm clock, etc.).
 Try to avoid staying up late or using electronics before bed.
 This will help you get a restful night’s sleep so you are less likely to notice that hour difference.
 Looking for additional sleep tips?
 Check out this article on tips for better sleep.

 Keep your schedule consistent

-After the time change, it can be tempting to go to bed later than usual or you may simply forget because of the longer days.
-Try to set a reminder to go to sleep at your usual time.
-This will help you feel more rested and your body will adjust quicker to the time change.
+After the time changes, it may be tempting to go to bed a little later than usual or you may simply forget because the days are getting longer.
+Try to avoid making any major changes to your sleep schedule by setting a reminder to get ready for bed at your usual time.
+This will help you feel more rested, and your body will adjust more quickly to the time change.

 Soak up some sun

-Longer days and more sunlight means it’s a great time to get outside and soak up some vitamin D. While the winter months can cause us to feel down, and decrease our energy, springtime can bring us some sense of relief.
-Sunlight has a powerful effect on the brain, increasing serotonin and helping us wake up naturally in the morning.
+Longer days and more sunlight means it’s a great time to get outside and soak up some vitamin D. While the winter months can cause us to feel down or lose some of our energy, the spring sunlight may bring us some sense of relief.
 Make time to take a morning or afternoon walk outside when the sun is out to soak up the rays.
 Remember to always wear a broad spectrum sunscreen with SPF 30+ whenever you are out in the sun.